zachcoleman/burnt-ends/README.md

 # Burnt Ends

 A collection of PyTorch experiments and tidbits.

+### Setup